asteris-llc/converge/examples/kubernetes/README.md

 Just run `vagrant up`!

 The first time you run `vagrant up`, converge will be downloaded and executed from your `/tmp` directory (by default).
 Converge will generate a certificate authority on your local machine and upload it to the vagrant instances.
-From that point forward, a vagrant provisioner will run converge to configure the instances and install all of the necessary kubernetes components.
-By default, a kubernetes cluster consisting of a single controller and 2 nodes will be created.
+From that point forward, a vagrant provisioner will run converge to configure the instances and install all of the necessary Kubernetes components.
+By default, a Kubernetes cluster consisting of a single controller and 2 nodes will be created.
 You can configure the `CONTROLLER_COUNT` to 3+ nodes to run an HA cluster.
 That number of worker nodes can be configured using the `NODE_COUNT` variable.

-If vagrant provisinoning fails (the example pulls various resources from the internet and is sensitive to network issues), you can repeatedly run `vagrant provision` and `vagrant up` until all nodes are fully provisioned.
+If vagrant provisioning fails (the example pulls various resources from the internet and is sensitive to network issues), you can repeatedly run `vagrant provision` and `vagrant up` until all nodes are fully provisioned.

+*Note: Vagrant 1.8.6+ is required.*

 ### Configuring kubectl